BetterRules/openfisca-aotearoa/README.md

 ```
 > [Learn more about tests](http://openfisca.org/doc/coding-the-legislation/writing_yaml_tests.html)

-:tada: This OpenFisca Country Package is now installed and ready!
+:tada: This OpenFisca Aotearoa Package is now installed and ready!

 #### Next Steps

-- To write new legislation, read the [Coding the legislation](http://openfisca.org/doc/coding-the-legislation/index.html) section to know how to write legislation.
+- To write new legislation, read [the wiki](https://github.com/ServiceInnovationLab/openfisca-aotearoa/wiki) along with the OpenFisca [Coding the legislation](http://openfisca.org/doc/coding-the-legislation/index.html) section.
-- To contribute to the code, read our [Contribution Guidebook](http://openfisca.org/doc/contribute/index.html).
+- To contribute to the code, read our [contribution doc](https://github.com/ServiceInnovationLab/openfisca-aotearoa/blob/master/CONTRIBUTING.md).

-## Serve this Country Package with the OpenFisca Web API
+## Serve OpenFisca Aotearoa with the OpenFisca Web API

-If you are considering building a web application, you can use the packaged OpenFisca Web API with your Country Package.
+If you are considering building a web application, you can use the packaged OpenFisca Web API.

 To serve the Openfisca Web API locally, run: